tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 ### Final Thought

-While we could treat this as a quick shell hack, sometimes how you present the code matters as much as the code itself.
+Sometimes how you present the code matters as much as the code itself.
 This script gives you a clean, structured, reproducible, and LLM-friendly way to do that.